 Should you reduce or replace your calories?
 Not all calories are equal.
-While all calories contain the same amount of energy, calories from different foods react differently.
+While all calories contain the same amount of energy, calories from fresh foods react differently.
 Consider a donut, a kale salad with olive oil dressing, and a broiled chicken breast.

-Kale is slowly digested, even requiring additional calories for the digestive process.
+Green leaves are slowly digested, even requiring additional calories for the digestive process.
 Also, it provides bulk and fiber that may pass through your digestive system without being fully digested or absorbed.

 The broiled chicken breast provides calories from lean protein.

 The digestion process begins in your mouth as you chew and ends in your stomach.
 The acids in your stomach break proteins down into amino acids.
 Your body absorbs the protein and then uses it to build or repair your body.
-Consequently, the human body does not burn protein as fuel when you eat carbohydrates or fats.
+Therefore, the human body does not burn protein as fuel when you eat carbohydrates or fats.

 You may have also been told that the only way to lose weight is to create a calorie deficit.
 Both options are effective, but there is a third option that will help boost your weight loss.
 Replace “bad” calories from sugars and saturated fats with “good” calories from complex carbohydrates, Omega-3 fatty acids, and lean proteins.